Christ-Centered Summer Reading List for Families

-“The Reasons for God” by Timothy Keller - Christian faith is constantly bombarded by the teachings of evolution and atheism.
-So, as young Christians stepping into the modern world, how can we defend our faith against the religious skeptics?
-This book is based on a Christian subject called “apologetics,” which gives reasoned basis for the Christian faith and the existence of God.
-This is a must -read for teenagers who are about to enter the adult world.
+“The Reasons for God” by Timothy Keller - The Christian faith is constantly bombarded by the teachings of secularism and atheism.
+In his powerful must-read, Keller pushes back against the modern idea that Christianity doesn’t stand up to questioning by showing what can really be learned if we choose to “doubt our doubts.”
+This short book takes readers through a Christian subject called “apologetics,” which seeks to give a reasoned basis for the Christian faith and the existence of God.

-“The Chronicles of Narnia” by C. S. Lewis – This is a series of seven books that were written by the renowned Christian author, C. S. Lewis.
+“The Chronicles of Narnia” by C. S. Lewis – This is a series of seven novels written by the renowned Christian author, C. S. Lewis.
 As you read, you will be teleported to a fantasy world where Christian morals and virtue glow in the darkness that surrounds the characters.
-This series can be read by most age groups and guarantees a great experience in the world of Narnia.
+This series can be read by most age groups and guarantees a great experience for everyone in the family.

 “The 5 Love Languages of Children” by Gary Chapman and Ross Campbell – You might recognize the first part of this title from the bestseller that was released in 1992.
-This addition speaks to the love languages that children show toward their parents.
-It is a great book to read through as a family and spark conversations around how your children show their love and how you can show your love to them.
+This edition speaks to the love languages that children show toward their parents.
+It is a great book to read through as a family, as it sparks conversations around how your children show their love and how you can show your love to them.

-“The Devil in Pew Number Seven” by Rebecca Nichols Alonzo – This is a high school level book about a true story that the Nichols family had experienced in the early 1970s.
-This book shows the true test of faith that the family had to overcome with one of their cynical neighbors.
-This book shares the fact that we as Christians will constantly be tested in many ways, and encourages us to overcome our temptation and live in accordance with the Bible.
+“The Devil in Pew Number Seven” by Rebecca Nichols Alonzo – This is a high school-level true story about what the Nichols family went through in the early 1970s.
+As we read, the story traces the true testing of faith that the family had to overcome with one of their cynical neighbors.
+Much like Daniel, Esther, and other Bible characters, Christians will be tested in many ways, and this nonfiction story encourages us to overcome our temptation by walking in forgiveness and living in accordance with the Bible.